Home > Outdoor

 Magnesium Bars

-Often referred to as โ€œmag bars,โ€ this is a bar or block which usually has a ferro rod attached to the top of it.
+Often referred to as โ€œmag bars,โ€ this is a bar or block that usually has a ferro rod attached to the top of it.
 Instead of having to gather a tinder bundle that will catch a spark, or bringing cotton balls, you can use magnesium shavings from the bar as much of your tinder bundle, which will ignite with a spark from the ferro rod.

 Some mag bars come with their own striker, but you can use the back side of your bushcraft knife to shave off magnesium, and strike the ferro rod.
 Avoid using the sharp end of your knife for this, as it could dull or damage it significantly.